-Alfa Laval printed circuit heat exchangers (PCHEs) combine superior robustness and integrity with exceptionally high heat transfer rate in a unit up to 85 % smaller and lighter than traditional shell and tube exchangers.
-The unique design results in excellent performance, lower installation and operational costs, and improved safety.
-Each unit can be fully customized according to the exact needs of the customer.
+Alfa Laval printed circuit heat exchangers (PCHEs) combine superior robustness and integrity with an exceptionally high heat transfer rate, in a unit that’s up to 85 % smaller and lighter than comparable shell-and-tube exchangers.
+The unique design results in excellent performance, lower installation and operational costs, as well as improved safety.
+Each unit is also fully customizable according to your exact needs.

 2–30 inch typical, customizable

 On request, tailored towards requirements ranging from a few kilograms to tens of tons

 Printed circuit heat exchangers operate with two or more media on opposite sides of a bonded plate.
 It is possible to have high-pressure flows on both sides, and a 2D or 3D plate pattern can be optimized to provide the required thermal length and pressure drop.

 The printed circuit heat exchanger design has a complex flow pattern chemically etched on flat sheets of material.
 This flow pattern is optimized for each specific customer duty to provide the required thermal and hydraulic characteristics.
 Each flow circuit plate pattern can be different, giving the possibility of asymmetric flows and optimized 2-phase behaviour.
 The individual plates are then stacked into a block and diffusion bonded in a state-of-the art furnace at high temperature and pressure.
 Multiple blocks can be welded together to create the required thermal capacity or heat transfer area.
 Inlet and outlet flow manifolds, customer connections and (if required) connections for drain, ventilation or cleaning are welded onto the completed core to finalize the heat exchanger.
 Design pressures of up to 1000 barg (14,500 psiG) in 316L SST are achievable with this configuration.
 Heat transfer surface areas are tailored based on requirements.